tobconsultingfl-rgb/tob-accounts-api/README.md

 - All GET operations filtered by tenant (unless Super Admin)
 - All Create operations validate tenant matches user's claim (unless Super Admin)
 - All Update/Delete operations verify resource belongs to user's tenant (unless Super Admin)
+- Contact operations validate that the parent account belongs to user's tenant
 - Returns 404 (not 403) for unauthorized cross-tenant access to prevent information disclosure

 ## Deployment